Proud2Be offers FREE 121 support where you can be who you are and talk about what you want with a kind and supportive LGBTQIA+ support worker.

 Is your 121 support like counselling?

 No. We don’t offer counselling services at Proud2Be.
-Your sessions might be therapeutic in nature (depending on what you are talking to your worker/volunteer about) but our 121 support is low-level emotional and practical support.
+Your sessions might be therapeutic in nature (depending on what you are talking to your worker/volunteer about) but our 121 support is focused on low-level emotional and practical support.
 If you think you would be more suited to counselling, please do feel free to get in touch and we can signpost you to relevant services.

 Can I be friends with my 121 support worker/volunteer after our sessions are completed?